Khobragade Multispeciality Hospital

 1. Hormonal Imbalance

-First and foremost, hormonal fluctuations play a major role in cyst formation.
-For example, irregular ovulation can lead to functional cysts.
+First and foremost, hormonal fluctuations are one of the most common causes.
+For example, irregular ovulation can lead to the formation of functional cysts during the menstrual cycle.

 2. Endometriosis

-Women with Endometriosis may develop cysts known as endometriomas, which can be painful and affect fertility.
+Women with endometriosis may develop cysts known as endometriomas.
+These cysts are often painful and may also affect fertility.

 3. Pregnancy

-Sometimes, cysts form during early pregnancy to support the developing fetus.
-However, they usually resolve naturally.
+In some cases, ovarian cysts can form during early pregnancy to support the developing fetus.
+However, these cysts usually resolve on their own without treatment.

 4. Pelvic Infections

-Severe infections can spread to the ovaries and lead to cyst formation.
+Severe or untreated pelvic infections can spread to the ovaries, leading to inflammation and cyst formation.

 5. Polycystic Ovary Syndrome (PCOS)

-In severe cases, symptoms such as sudden sharp pain, vomiting, or dizziness may indicate complications like rupture or torsion.
-Therefore, immediate medical attention is crucial.
+In addition, some women may experience no symptoms at all, and cysts are often detected during routine check-ups.
+However, in severe cases, symptoms such as sudden sharp abdominal pain, vomiting, or dizziness may indicate complications like cyst rupture or ovarian torsion.
+Therefore, immediate medical attention is essential in such situations.

 1. Pelvic Examination

-Initially, the doctor performs a physical examination to detect abnormalities.
+Initially, the doctor performs a physical pelvic examination to detect any abnormalities in the ovaries or surrounding structures.

 2. Ultrasound